PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 ## Learning objectives

 1. Explain what version control is and why it can be useful
-2. Implement version control using 'GitHub Desktop,' a Graphical User Interface for GitHub
-3. Define the term 'artificial intelligence', 'weak AI', and 'strong AI'
+2. Define the term 'artificial intelligence', 'weak AI', and 'strong AI'
-4. Provide examples of real-life and/or fictional AI applications
+3. Provide examples of real-life and/or fictional AI applications
-5. Describe the procedure of the 'Chinese Room Experiment', and explain its objective
+4. Describe the procedure of the 'Chinese Room Experiment', and explain its objective
-6. Appropriately match the philosophy of AI terms to the corresponding philosophy of AI matrix quadrants
+5. Appropriately match the philosophy of AI terms to the corresponding philosophy of AI matrix quadrants

 ## Questions or issues?